V-Sekai/manuals/docs/decisions/20220108-Bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

-1. Merge all meshes into one mesh (current limition)
+1. Merge all meshes into one mesh (current limitation)
 2. Export one animation as an alembic sequence
 3. Export fbx with a meter to centimeter conversion
 4. Run dem bones (parameters to be determined)